4paradigm/OpenMLDB/docs/README.md

 # README

-This is the source code of documentations, you may visit our website for better reading:
+This is the source code of documentations, you may visit our website for smooth reading:

 - English: [https://openmldb.ai/docs/en/main/](https://openmldb.ai/docs/en/main/)
 - Chinese: [https://openmldb.ai/docs/zh](https://openmldb.ai/docs/zh)